googleapis/google-cloud-node/handwritten/nodejs-logging-winston/README.md

 It's incredibly easy to get authenticated and start using Google's APIs.
 You can set your credentials on a global basis as well as on a per-API basis.
 See each individual API section below to see how you can auth on a per-API-basis.
 This is useful if you want to use different accounts for different Google Cloud services.

-### On Google Compute Engine
+### On Google Cloud Platform

-If you are running this client on Google Compute Engine, we handle authentication for you with no configuration.
+If you are running this client on Google Cloud Platform, we handle authentication for you with no configuration.
 You just need to make sure that when you [set up the GCE instance][gce-how-to], you add the correct scopes for the APIs you want to access.

 ``` js
 var winston = require('winston');